Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 Both Equation \eqref{e:dEI1} and Equation \eqref{e:dEI2} demonstrate that $\AF_{\EI}(\DesignVar)$ is monotonic with respect to the increase of both the mean and the uncertainty of the GP surrogate model.
-This highlights a form of trade-off between exploration and exploitation in the formulation of EI: the goal is to balance the sampling in locations of the domain where is likely to have a significant predicted improvement with respect to the current best solution, and the observations of regions where the improvement is contained but the prediction is highly uncertain.
-In principle, it is possible to affirm that EI follows both the informativeness and representativeness/diversity criteria adopted in active learning since tries to learn the minimum of the objective function with a continuous trade-off between the reduction of the uncertainty of the surrogate model and the sampling in explored regions where is likely to find the minimum of the objective function.
+This highlights a form of trade-off between exploration and exploitation: the formulation of the EI permits to balance the sampling in locations of the domain where is likely to have a significant improvement of the solution with respect to the current best solution, and the observations of regions where the improvement might be contained but the prediction is highly uncertain.
+In principle, it is possible to state that EI is driven by a combination of informativeness and representativeness/diversity criteria adopted in active learning.
+On one hand, the learner seeks to direct the computational resources toward the maximization of the learning contribution and achievement of the goal -- informativeness; on the other hand, the learner pursues the awareness of the objective distribution over the domain to improve the quality of the prediction and better drive the search -- representativeness/diversity.
+The predictive framework of the surrogate model regulates the learning thrusts privileging the one over the other on the basis of the information about the objective function acquired over the iterations.